Create a Website Account - Manage notification subscriptions, save form progress and more.

 A limited number of full-size schedule posters are available.
 Please email for information: HERE

-Look for a METRO bus stop signs (located throughout the Greater Portland area).
+Look for a METRO bus stop signs (located throughout Portland and Westbrook, along Route 1 in Falmouth, at/near Maine Mall, and along Route 1 and downtowns in Yarmouth, Freeport, and Brunswick).
 The routes served are listed on the sign.

 Use a hand motion to signal the bus driver at the bus stop.